The 2016 round of Society Research Funds is now open for applications. The average award has been about £1,000.

 Undergraduate Fieldwork Bursaries

-- Novas Consulting Ltd is an independent energy consultancy offering integrated geoscience and engineering technical services.
-It generously offers £1500 to fund up to 6 bursaries for field mapping projects linked to studies of stratigraphy, structure or sedimentary geology/processes.
+Novas Consulting Ltd is an upstream consultancy (now part of the Hannon Westwood Group) offering integrated geoscience and engineering technical services.
+It generously offers £1500 to fund up to 6 bursaries for undergraduate field mapping projects, with priority given to those projects linked to studies of stratigraphy, structure or sedimentary geology/processes.
 To find out more about Novas Consulting Ltd, visit www.novasconsulting.com.